learn-co-curriculum/java-procedural-abstraction-lab/README.md

 - This method will not take in any parameters.
 - The method should return 5.50 to indicate the price of a funnel cake.
-- Uncomment the first line in "Section Three" that calls the `buyFunnelCake()` method.
+- Uncomment the first line in "Section Three" that calls the `buyFunnelCake()` method and the line after that prints the total.
 Run the program and ensure it works as expected.

 ### buyCornDogs() method